 Despite the unusual addition of pumpkin to these cookies, they were all either eaten or allocated so quickly that I'm going to have to make a second batch so that there are some for me to eat, too.

 I bought the cheapest bike that I could find the other day.
-Yes, it's rusty, and no, I probably shouldn't ride it from John O'Groats to Land's End any time soon, but it'll take me on the 3 mile round trip to Uni and back when I'm in a hurry and will give me an excuse to check out the infamous Jesmond Dene in Newcastle, which I have heard many things about but could never work out its location until recently.
+Yes, it's rusty, and no, I probably shouldn't ride it from John O'Groats to Land's End any time soon, but it'll take me on the 3 mile round trip to Uni and back when I'm in a hurry and will give me an excuse to check out the infamous Jesmond Dene in Newcastle, which I have heard many things about but have never been able to find.

 Unfortunately I didn't notice that the handlebars were too low until I had left the shop, so I had to buy myself a spanner to loosen the knut(?) that secured them.
 Despite the nicely toned arm muscles I achieved from lifting heavy trays in the restaurant all summer, I still lacked the body strength to loosen the knut.
 Fotunately, my house is opposite a garage, so I popped my head round the door, batted my eyelashes and asked for some help.
 To my embarrassment, the mechanic managed to loosen the knut within all of thirty seconds.
 Oh dear.
 I promised him cookies for his troubles, so three of the cookies are allocated to the mechanics at the garage.